I've been thinking a lot lately about humility.

 But it was horribly difficult for me.

-At Enrichment Night, Miss M's teacher was there, and I went up and started talking to her about the new school year.
+At Enrichment Night, Emily's teacher was there, and I went up and started talking to her about the new school year.

 I mentioned that I would be sending things like ziploc bags, Kleenex and hand soap at a later date, due to the tight budget.